JustLinuxUser/perftree/README.md

 # perftree

 A `perft` debugger.
-Compare your chess engine to Stockfish and quickly find discrepancies in move generation.
+Compare your chess engine to cozy-chess and quickly find discrepancies in move generation.
+It supports chess, and chess960

 ## How it works